Greg Biffle: Personal life

-Biffle is a fan of fishing and enjoys deep sea fishing in Mexico, where he keeps a factory-sponsored Luhrs fishing boat.
+Biffle is a fan of fishing and enjoys deep-sea fishing in Mexico, where he keeps a factory-sponsored Luhrs fishing boat.
 He formerly owned a pub in his hometown of Vancouver called "Biffle's Pub and Grill" located at 11500 NE 76th St. In 2010 Biffle announced that he had become part-owner of Willamette Speedway in Lebanon, Oregon along with Sunset Speedway in Banks, Oregon.
 He is also a private pilot and owns a Cessna 210, along with a Dassault Falcon 50 with the tail number N116GB, a Dassault Falcon 10 with the tail number N316GB, and a Bell 206 with tail number N216GB.
+Biffle is also a private helicopter pilot and used his own helicopter to help those in Western North Carolina that were affected by Hurricane Helene.

 Biffle owns a 2007 Ford GT and a 2007 Shelby Mustang GT500.
 The Shelby Mustang engine was rebuilt in 2013 and has 983 horsepower and 799 lb-ft of torque.

-A civil suit for Invasion of privacy against Biffle was filed by his ex-wife and mother-in-law alleging Biffle placed secret cameras in his bedroom and bathroom recording nude images of them.
-The jury awarded Biffle's ex-wife $1 in damages and found him responsible for these cameras and invasion of privacy.
+A civil suit for Invasion of privacy against Biffle was filed by his ex-wife and mother-in-law, alleging that Biffle had placed secret cameras.
+The jury awarded Biffle's ex-wife $1 in damages and found him responsible for these cameras and the invasion of privacy.

 On February 17, 2017, Biffle announced that instead of racing full-time in 2017, he would join NBC Sports' NASCAR America as an analyst beginning March 1, 2017.